fatalaijon/gorilla-game/README.md

 The `ImageTk.PhotoImage` constructor also accepts `file=` and `data=` parameters to initialize the photo image object.

-The `PIL.Image` class has a method to rotate an image.
+The `PIL.Image` class has methods rotate or flip an image.
 We can use this to create rotated bananas for animation:
 ```python
 image = Image.open("images/banana.png")